triggermesh/docs/docs/targets/infrajs.md

 # InfraJS Target

-This event target does programatic transformations on received [CloudEvents][ce] using a Javascript function.
+This event Target does programmatic transformations on received [CloudEvents][ce] using a Javascript function.

-## Prerequisites
+## Prerequisite(s)

-Basic knowledge of JavaScript ES5 is required.
+- Basic knowledge of JavaScript ES5 is required.
 Please note there are limitations to the interpreter:
     - ES6 is not supported.
     - Regular expressions are not fully compatible with ES5 specification.
     - No imports are allowed.
     - No libraries are pre-loaded.

-## Create the InfraJS Target

-Create an instance of the InfraJS Target at TriggerMesh as part of a Bridge.
+## Deploying an Instance of the Target

-- `Name` is an internal identifier for the target.
+Open the Bridge creation screen and add a Target of type `InfraJS`.

+In the Target creation form, provide a name for the event Target and add the following information:

-- `JS Script` is the function that contains the event manipulation.
+- **JS Script**: The function that contains the event manipulation.
-- `Timeout`  is the amount of milliseconds to wait before timing out the script.
+- **Timeout**: The amount of milliseconds to wait before timing out the script.
-- `Type Loop Protection` when enabled will raise an error if the returned CloudEvent type is the same as the incoming one.
+- **Type Loop Protection**: When enabled, will raise an error if the returned CloudEvent type is the same as the incoming one.

+After clicking the `Save` button, the console will self-navigate to the Bridge editor.
+Proceed by adding the remaining components to the Bridge.

+After submitting the Bridge, and allowing for some configuration time, a green check mark on the main _Bridges_ page indicates that the Bridge with an Elasticsearch event Target was successfully created.

 ### JS Script